groundhoggwp/holler-box/readme.txt

 You can purchase a premium plan for access to support and our premium extensions & integrations on our [pricing page](https://www.hollerwp.com/pricing/).

 == Changelog ==

+= 2.3.1 (2023-08-07) =
+* ADDED Close button to the modal to select a template when adding a new popup.
+* FIXED PHP Notice in Holler_Lead class when no last name was given.

 = 2.3 (2023-08-04) =
 * ADDED Pro Design Library.
 Popups with content and designs ready for importing.